 For centuries, from 3rd to 5th of February every year, Catania goes through a unique experience.
 A whirlwind of strong emotions accompanying the three incredible days dedicated to the “Santuzza” , as the locals use to name it, that involve, every year, thousands of curious and devotees.

-Those three days of cult, devotion, folklore and traditions are unique in the world; something similar to the feast of Sant’Agata, that began about five centuries ago, can be the Holy Week in Seville, Spain, and the feast of Corpus Domini in Cuzco, Peru.
+Eventful days full of faith, tradition and devotion, a Feast that is quite unique in the world; the only comparison can be the Holy Week in Seville, Spain, or the Corpus Domini in Cuzco, Peru.

 During these three days, the whole town is abuzz for the patron Saint’s Festival, the young Agata, Virgin and Martyr from Catania, whose irresistibly attractive story, can touch every heart.
 The girl, a young and beautiful Christian coming from an aristocratic family, resisted the flattery of the Governor Quintianus, and struggled against any abuse of power to defend her faith and her moral integrity.
 But the cost of this choice were painful martyrdoms (above all the cutting off of her breast) and even her own life.